 The simplest method to get this service for free is to simply sign up for the service and watch it for nothing.
 Apple is offering a seven-day trial for people who want to test out the new service.
 Be aware that you will still have to have a credit or debit card on file.
 That’s because you will be charged $4.99 after the trial period ends if you don’t cancel the service beforehand.

 The second method is perfect for people who were already planning to buy an iPhone.
-Anyone who purchased or plans to purchase certain hardware products on or after September 10, 2019, will get one year of Apple TV Plus for nothing.
+Anyone who purchased or plans to purchase certain hardware products can get three months of Apple TV Plus for nothing.
 This offer covers the purchase of new iPhones, iPads, the iPod Touch, and Apple TV boxes.
 You can also get this offer when you buy new Mac laptop or desktop PCs.

 In order to get this offer, you have to sign up for your Apple TV Plus account within three months of purchasing your device.
 You have to have a credit or debit card on file.
-Also, you have to sign up for the free year on your new Apple hardware device.
-You will be charged after the free year ends if you don’t cancel the account.
+Also, you have to sign up for the three month free trial on your new Apple hardware device.
+You will be charged after the three months ends if you don’t cancel the account.

 This may be the best free offer, but it’s only for a limited audience.
 Apple Music has a student subscription tier for qualified attendees of degree-granting universities and colleges.
 It’s just $4.99 a month, which is half off the normal $9.99 a month Apple Music subscription.
 However, Apple quietly announced the Apple Music student subscription will now come with Apple TV Plus for free.